 Sea salt solution: mix 1 teaspoon of sea salt into a new 16oz of bottle of water.

-Microdermal Care
+Microdermal & Surface Bar Care

 Wait at least 2-4 months before changing the jewelry top.